Secondary Progressive Multiple Sclerosis

 • What about the future?

-We had so many questions and hardly any answers.
-We didn't even know where to start.
+We had so many questions and at that time, we had no answers.
+We didn't even know where to start to find the answers to our growing list of questions.
 That's when we found the National MS Society - NMSS.
-The office was right around the corner from our house at the time.
+They actually had an office that was located right around the corner from our house at the time.
 We walked into the office one day and Cir became a member.

-Among other things they helped us realize the many resources that are available to MSers.
-We started down the long road of applying for social security disability insurance.
+Among other things they helped us realize the many resources that are available to people with MS (or MSers as we fondly like to call them).
+That was also when we started down the long road of applying for social security disability insurance.

-We believe he has stayed on the secondary-progressive multiple sclerosis course till until now.
-His disability was getting increasingly worse.
-But because of some alternative treatments he's been using, he feels that the progression has actually slowed.
+We believe that he has stayed on the secondary progressive multiple sclerosis course until now.
+His disability was getting increasingly worse, though not as bad as some.
+But because of some of the alternative treatments he's been using, he feels that the progression has significantly slowed down.

 Right now, it seems as though he hasn't really progressed at all.
 Or at least the progression is so gradual that we can barely tell if there is any worsening.
-Some say that after awhile you get to a point where the disease just stops or freezes.
+Some say that after a while you get to a point where the disease just stops or freezes.
+Maybe you get to that plateau that we mentioned earlier.

 The ideal patient